-Welcome to the Drummond Flip House!
+On today’s episode, we are sharing the Drummond Flip House Before and After transformation!
 We have successfully (and profitably) flipped our first house in Toledo, Ohio.
-Today I am going to take you through all of the fabulous before and after shots and talk through some of the changes we made as we got deeper into the project.
+Today I am excited to take you through fabulous before and after shots and talk through some of the changes we made as we got deeper into the project.

 Here is what we updated on the exterior of the home: